 - Heat 3 TBSP vegetable oil over medium heat in a large nonstick skillet.
 Brown the meatballs on all sides.
 Remove them from the skillet and set aside.

 - Meanwhile in another skillet fry the diced onions in 3 TBSP vegetable oil until golden brown.
 Add 1 TBSP tomato paste to the onions and saute until fragrant.
-Add 1 cup boiling water, salt, pepper and optional saffron.
+Add 1 cup boiling water, 1 tablespoon lemon juice, salt, pepper and optional saffron.
 Bring the sauce to a boil.
 Reduce the heat and add the meatballs and simmer over low heat for about 35 minutes, or until most of liquid has been cooked off and the sauce has thickened.
 Use a spatula to carefully toss the meatballs in the sauce several times during this cooking time.

 - FOR THE SAFFRON POTATOES